KxSystems/kx-vscode/README.md

     ![Output view](img/output-results.png)

-    !!!note
-    You can enable/disable auto-scrolling in the VS Code settings.
+    **Note:** You can enable/disable auto-scrolling in the VS Code settings.
 This setting determines whether the output view scrolls to the latest results.

     ![Output autoscrolling](img/auto-scrolling.jpg)